 Order Vaccines

-All vaccine pick-up has been cancelled.
-Instead, we will deliver the vaccines directly to your facility according to the vaccine delivery schedule.
-At the time of ordering, let us know if your office hours have changed as this may impact vaccine deliveries.
-Try to submit your vaccine order the Wednesday before you need it.
-At a minimum, allow us three full business days to fill your order.
+We deliver routine vaccines to your facility based on the vaccine delivery schedule.
+When ordering, let us know if your office hours have changed as this may impact vaccine deliveries.
+Submit your vaccine order at least three full business days before your scheduled delivery day.

 Recommendations for practices closed for over two weeks